 Though you can’t search for options by neighborhood, you can use the keyword search or draw out borders on the map view with the Polygon tool on this apartment finder.
 Plus, the “Plan Commute” feature allows you to choose how long you want the commute (from your apartment complex to your job) to be, either by car, bike, or public transportation.

 Zillow, founded in 2006, has data on more than 110 million homes across the country, making the brand the leading real estate research platform.
-Simply type in a neighborhood’s zip code, and the Zestimate tool will provide estimated prices for rents and purchases of properties within that area.
+Simply type in a neighborhood’s zip code, and the Zestimate tool will provide all the prospects with estimated prices for rents and purchases of properties within that area.

 All your options will show up on the interactive map and a list next to it.
-When you select a building icon, you can see details of the specific apartment — such as proximity to public transportation — as well as photos and a Google Street View.
+When you select a building icon, you can see details of the specific rental apartment — such as proximity to public transportation — as well as photos and a Google Street View.

 Meet the solution to your frustrating and time-consuming apartment search.
 You can browse all of Common’s fully furnished, move-in ready homes by city or neighborhood.
 Not much filtering has to be done.
 We’re located in all major US cities, and each of our homes features unique amenities, such as a backyard patio, rooftop deck, and wellness studio.

 The entire process is fast and stress-free.
 Schedule a private in-person tour or opt to view our homes online.
 If you love it, you can complete all the forms online, and move in the following week.

 Your private bedroom, fully stocked and ready-to-use kitchens, bathrooms, and living rooms. await.
 It’s the most convenient way to move to and live in a big city.